-CHC43115 Certificate IV in Disability
+Certificate IV in Disability Support CHC43121

 Core units:

-- CHCDIS002 Follow established person-centred behaviour supports 50
+- CHCCCS044 Follow established person-centred behaviour supports

-- CHCDIV001 Work with diverse people 40
+- CHCMHS001 Work with people with mental health issues

 Elective units:

-- 18 years or older
+- Be 18 years or older

-- hold a minimum of Year 10 or equivalent
+- Hold a minimum of Year 10 or equivalent

-- good computer application skills
+- Have basic computer skills

-- attend a pre-enrolment interview.
+- Attend a pre-enrolment interview.
 At the interview (1 hour approx.) you will:

 - Discuss course requirements and your suitability